elixir-lang/elixir/ROADMAP.md

 * Dict comprehensions and get rid of inbin and inlist
 * 'Foo::Bar should work without requiring double quotes
 * Add more OTP behaviors: supervisors, apps, fsm and events
+* Allow inline as decorator

 And a few performance optimizations:

 * object_mixins lookup on method dispatch can be faster
 * Already existent constants could be inserted directly in the abstract tree instead of looked up in runtime
 * Method dispatch to types specified at parse time could be optimized by skipping method lookup
+* regexps could be inlined to avoid runtime compilation.
+Inlining can happen by storing it in the module as an attribute or by using Erlang's inline directive with hidden local methods.